Moose Trade Alexis D'Aoust to Charlotte

 Height 5.11 -- Weight 205 -- shoots R

-- K-Wings Announce Two Big Features to March 6 Game - Kalamazoo Wings
+- Minnesota Wild Recalls Defenseman Matt Bartkowski from Iowa - Iowa Wild

-- Game Preview: Admirals at IceMen, February 28, 2020 - Jacksonville IceMen
+- Rochester Americans Game Preview: Friday, February 28, 2020 - Rochester Americans

-- Worcester Railers HC Sign Griff Jeszka from Merrimack College - Worcester Railers HC
+- Heat Look to Keep Momentum Friday against San Diego - Stockton Heat

+- Griffins' Popular Star Wars Night Returns on March 7 - Grand Rapids Griffins

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.